awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible cause:** The option to report your build's status is not enabled\.

 **Recommended solutions:** Enable **Report build status** when you create or update a CodeBuild project\.
 This option tells CodeBuild to report back the status when you trigger a build\.
 For more information, see [reportBuildStatus](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectSource.html#CodeBuild-Type-ProjectSource-reportBuildStatus) in the *AWS CodeBuild API Reference*\.

+## Build status not reported to source provider<a name="build-status-not-reported"></a>

+**Issue:** After allowing build status reporting to a source provider, such as GitHub or Bitbucket, the build status is not updated\.

+**Possible cause:** The user associated with the source provider does not have write access to the repo\.

+**Recommended solutions:** To be able to report the build status to the source provider, the user associated with the source provider must have write access to the repo\.
+If the user does not have write access, the build status cannot be updated\.
+For more information, see [Source provider access](access-tokens.md)\.

 ## Cannot find and select the base image of the Windows Server Core 2019 platform<a name="windows-image-not-available"></a>